pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/README.md

 We revisit exposition in a bit more details.

-And conclude with the explaining how the ladder of abstraction applies to paper editing.
+We look into how the ladder of abstraction applies to paper editing.

 The section concludes with an annotated bibliography of material that contribute to this guide, for a diver deep into the topic.

+**In the third** section we make an optional side note on how a two column script can be used in paper-editing to decide on b-roll/cutaways images and video footage to use along side our interviews.

-**In the third** and last part, we introduce [autoEdit.io](http://autoEdit.io) a digital paper-editing software can be used for day to day production of video interviews.
+**In the fourth** and last part, we introduce [autoEdit.io](http://autoEdit.io) a digital paper-editing software can be used for day to day production of video interviews.